MentOS 0.8.0

 I will try to keep it updated...

 MentOS is compatible with the main unix-based operating systems.
-It has been tested with Ubuntu, WSL1, WSL2, and MacOS.
+It has been tested with Ubuntu, and under Windows with WSL1 and WSL2.

 • nasm